jerryhuangru/Learning-optimal-multigrid-smoothers-via-neural-networks/README.md

 by Ru Huang, Ruipeng Li, Yuanzhe Xi

 This paper has been accepted by SIAM Journal on Scientific Computing (SISC) which be found on https://arxiv.org/abs/2102.12071.
+>Implementation of training a-CNN smoothers in Python.
+It is an efficent adaptive learning algorithm for learning smoothers formed by convolutional neural networks.

 # Abstract

 # Requirements